yst990102/COMP2511_project/assumptions.md

 ## Selling Rules:

-#### 1. The price of each equipment is fixed when selling or purchasing.
+#### 1. The price of each item is fixed when selling or purchasing.

 - Sword: $150